iscyang/RepData_PeerAssessment1/PA1_template.md

 ```

 We can clearly see mean and median values change after we impute.
-Both of them become larger.

 Let's compare activities between weekdays and weekends.
 First, partition days into weekday and weekend.